thorvz/Coursera-JH-Getting-and-Cleaning-Data-Assignment/CodeBook.md

 ## Column Description

 These signals were used to estimate variables of the feature vector for each pattern:

-'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions
+'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 tBodyAcc-XYZ